for the couple who wants to feel like they've got this

 Where do guests go?
 Who sets up the backup space?
 Is there an extra cost?
 This should be written into your contract before you sign, not figured out the week before your wedding.

-A venue that looks stunning at noon can feel totally different at 6pm.
+A venue that looks stunning at noon can feel completely different at 6pm.
 The light changes, the vibe changes.
 Ask to see it during the same time window as your actual event.

 This month: Florals and attire